 The return of principal for bond portfolios and for portfolios with significant underlying bond holdings is not guaranteed.
 Investments are subject to the same interest rate, inflation and credit risks associated with the underlying bond holdings.
 Lower rated bonds are subject to greater fluctuations in value and risk of loss of income and principal than higher rated bonds.

 For more information about the risks associated with each fund or underlying fund, go to its detailed fund information page or read the prospectus.
 Allocations may not achieve investment objectives.
-There are expenses associated with the underlying funds in addition to portfolio expenses.
 The portfolios' risks are directly related to the risks of the underlying funds.